The Burgundy Wine Region

 Burgundy is one of the most prestigious wine regions in the world.
-Its capital city, Dijon, lies in north-central France along the valley of the river Saône and has been inhabited since at least 4200 BC.
+Its capital city, Dijon, lies in northeastern France along the valley of the Saône River and has been inhabited since at least 4200 BC.

 The wine is classified into four levels throughout the Burgundy region.
 When purchasing a bottle of Burgundy, it will be marked with one of these four classes.

-- Premier Cru: These wines come from grape plantations of excellent quality yet are a rank beneath Grand Cru.
-Premier Cru grape plantations represent around 12% of all plants in Burgundy.
+- Premier Cru: If a bottle says Premier Cru all the grapes used to make that wine come from a single Premier Cru designated vineyard.
+These wines also come from vineyards of excellent quality but are slightly below the Grand Cru level.
+Premier Cru vineyards represent around 10% of all plants in Burgundy.

 - Regional Wines: Regional wines are the lowest-ranked product.
-These are wines produced using a blend of grapes from plantations across numerous towns around Burgundy, instead of a solitary town, just like Village wines.
-Accordingly, wines in this order will be alluded to as Bourgogne wines.
-These wines represent half of all Burgundy wine creations.
+These are wines are produced using a blend of grapes from vineyards located in either an unrecognized village or a blend of villages.
+Wines in this category are labeled as Bourgogne, which is the French translation of Burgundy.
+These wines represent just over half of all of Burgundy’s wine.

-Burgundy was previously covered by the ocean, bringing the land limestone and marl soils.
-The area’s wines are known for their minerality due to the dirt creation.
-Burgundy has an extended history with wine, coming back to around 50 BC.
-When the Romans attacked Burgundy, the Celts were fabricating wine.
-But then, when the Roman Empire fell, the Catholic church took up wine production.
+Burgundy has a very long history with wine, dating back to at least 50 BC.
+When the Romans attacked Burgundy, the Celts were already fabricating wine.
+But when the Roman Empire fell, the Catholic Church took control of wine production in the area.

-Chardonnay is Burgundy’s most well-known white wine grape, representing 48% of plantings and 68% of creation.
-Burgundy’s marl soil benefits Chardonnay, giving it wonderful botanical, natural, and mineral fragrances and full-bodied preferences.
-Aligoté is the second most famous white grape, representing 6% of all the wine produced.
+Chardonnay is Burgundy’s most well-known white wine grape, representing 48% of plantings and 68% of the total yield.
+Burgundy Chardonnay is known for producing wonderful botanical, natural, and mineral fragrances along with a medium to full body.
+Aligoté is the other white grape grown in Burgundy, but only in one tiny subregion and represents just 6% of all the wine produced in Burgundy.

 On This Day